vickmuir/Backup/restore-from-another-computer.md

 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}
 {:shortdesc: .shortdesc}
+{:term: .term}

 # Restoring data from one server to another
 {: #restorefromotherVSI}

-Sometimes you want to restore data to a different server in the same data center.
+Sometimes you want to restore data to a different server in the same [data center](#x2052913){:term}.
 This procedure applies to file-level restores of non-OS files only.
 To restore a system image, follow the [Windows BMR](/docs/infrastructure/Backup?topic=Backup-restoreBMR) instructions.
 {:shortdesc}

 The process includes reregistering the backup agent on the second server to access the vault location of the first server and completing a **Restore from another Computer**.